ChatterjeeAyan/AI-Bind/README.md

 ## Data Files

-All data files are shared via Dropbox: https://www.dropbox.com/sh/i2gixtsik1qbjxq/AADam6kAMLZ3vl-cRfjo6Cn5a?dl=0
+All data files are available here: https://zenodo.org/record/7226641

 1. /data/sars-busters-consolidated/Database files: Contains protein-ligand binding data derived from DrugBank, BindingDB and DTC (Drug Target Commons).
 2. /data/sars-busters-consolidated/chemicals: Contains ligands used in training and testing of AI-Bind with embeddings.